All-In-One Guide To Using Google Ads (Formerly Known As Google Adwords)

 Step 3: Under the search bar, you can type keywords, Advertisers, and Domains to search for the relevant Google ads.
 For example, choose keywords.
 Let’s take “Hotels” as a keyword and start the process.

-There are also sub-categories given to see the most relevant ads according to the keyword like Sort by, Newest, and Running Longest.
+There are also sub-categories given to see the most relevant ads according to the keyword, like Sort by, Newest, and Running Longest.
 Select Newest.
-Then, there is Ad Sort Between and Post Date Between.
+Then, there are Ad Sort Between and Post Date Between.
 Choose them according to your preferences.

 PowerAdSpy also provides you with the option to clear all filters you have earlier selected (to undo all the filter settings).